Don’t Miss a Single Update or New Release! Sign up Today

 2. Breastfeeding.
 When the nipples are stimulated, such as when a baby latches on, milk is released.
 Oxytocin is the hormone that signals the letdown of milk for the baby and also helps to prepare for feedings in the future.

 3. Sexual stimulation.
 This hormone is found in both women and men, especially as related to sexual activity.
 In men, it aids in penile erection as well as ejaculation.
-And in women it is released with stimulation of the nipples.
+In women, it is released with stimulation of the nipples.

 Social and Behavioral Factors